Operating Systems

 Course learning outcomes

-• Describe the common features and approaches of modern operating systems in the context of hardware resource management
+• Describe the common features and approaches of modern operating systems in the context of hardware resource management.

-• Describe the efficiency of different page replacement algorithms in memory management
+• Describe different algorithms for memory management.

-• Implement and test inter-process synchronisation using locks, semaphores, and signals
+• Implement and test inter-process synchronisation using locks, semaphores, and signals.

 Prerequisite(s)